Pillar 4: Ensure ACCESS to Treatment

 Other Tools and Strategies

-- Screening Tool Gateway: The Substance Abuse and Mental Health Services Administration-Health Resources Services Administration (SAMHSA-HRSA) Center for Integrated Health Solutions (CIHS) links users to a range of tools that screen for depression, drug and alcohol use, bipolar disorder, suicide risk, anxiety disorders and trauma.
+- Screening Tool Gateway: The Substance Abuse and Mental Health Services Administration-Health Resources Services Administration (SAMHSA) Center for Integrated Health Solutions links users to a range of tools that screen for depression, drug and alcohol misuse, bipolar disorder, suicide risk, anxiety disorders and trauma.

 - Mental Health Screenings: Mental Health America’s (MHA) screening program provides a collection of online, free, anonymous, confidential and validated screening tools that can help individuals understand and learn about their mental health.
 Topics addressed include depression, eating disorders and addiction among others.